Dax hits new high as German utilities aid Europe rally

 But earnings momentum is a concern in the short-term and investors continued to punish companies that disappoint.

-Energy services group Petrofac warned it expects little or no growth next year, putting in doubt a 2015 target which has been an important focus for investors and sent its shares 16 percent lower.
+Energy services group Petrofac warned it expects little or no growth next year, putting in doubt a 2015 target which has been an important focus for investors and sent its shares 16 percent.

 Mislav Matejka, strategist at JP Morgan said in a note that earnings revisions in negative territory remain a short-term problem for equity markets that have re-rated a lot, but he was more bullish looking further out.